Information About L.A. County's Temporary Rent Stabilization Ordinance

 - For more information, visit rent.lacounty.gov

-Click here to read the full Temporary Ordinance.
+Click here to read the full Temporary Ordinance currently in effect.

 Click here to read the full board motion.